mollie/demo-checkout-backend/README.md

 docker-compose exec php php artisan migrate
 ```

+You have now configured and launched a Docker instance that contains PHP, Laravel, Composer, and MySQL.

-#### Step 2b: Local machine
+#### Run local machine

+Instead of using Docker, you can set up Mollie Checkout on your local machine.

-If you already have PHP and MySQL setup on your local machine you can go ahead by creating a database, configure your `.env` file and run the project on your development server.
+1. Set up Laravel, PHP, and MySQL on your local machine.
+2. Create a database and configure your `.env` file
+3. Run the project on your development server.

 ```bash
 # Edit the `DATABASE_*` environment variables